COVID-19 Testing Information

 If you have any symptoms or were exposed to someone who’s tested positive for COVID-19:

 - Stay at home except to get medical care.

 - Stay away from other people in your home.

 - Use a separate room and bathroom if possible.

 - Wear a mask if you go into shared spaces.

 - Contact the Health Department if you need temporary housing.

 - Call ahead before visiting a doctor.
-See www.washtenaw.org/COVID19 and click the “If you’re sick” button for information on managing your symptoms and when to get medical care.
+See our What to do if you’re sick page for information on managing your symptoms and when to get medical care.

 - Make a list of anyone you came in contact with 48 hours before your symptoms started, or since you were exposed.